TraiLynne/main-backend/README.md

-# Trai Lynne's New Personal Site is officially construction
+# Trai Lynne's New Personal Site is officially under construction